AKA

 1940sSynopsis

 Within Developmental Discourses, learning is understood as a recursively elaborative process rather than a linear accumulative one.
 Most Developmental Discourses focus on how learners’ key habits of perception and interpretation – that is, their strategies and preferences for construing and reconstruing their webs of understanding – change amid predictable sequences of biological, psychological, and emotional transformation.
-The basic idea dates back centuries, but it wasn’t until the 20th century until a range of empirically grounded theories emerged, reaching across matters of individual cognition and social engagement.
-Associated discourses and constructs include:- Child Development – the sequential behavioral, cognitive, and physiological changes of individuals from birth through adolescence
+Importantly, development is not seen as unidirectional or steadily paced across these discourses.
+In this regard, relevant constructs include:- Child Development – the sequential behavioral, cognitive, and physiological changes of individuals from birth through adolescence

 - Growth – in principle, any sequence of changes that contributes to expanded psychological and/or physical possibilities for an agent.
 That said, among Developmental Discourses, “growth” is often (but not always) treated as a synonym for “development” – and, by consequence, it is often interpreted to stop when the agent reaches “maturity.”